 This sheet talks about exposure to phentermine in a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is phentermine?

-Phentermine is a medication used as an appetite suppressant to treat obesity.
-Women are sometimes prescribed medications such as phentermine to assist them in losing weight.
-Phentermine is sold under trade names such as Adipex®, Fastin®, Ionamin®, and Zantryl®.
-It is also an ingredient in Qsymia® (Qnexa).
+Phentermine is a medication that has been used as an appetite suppressant to treat obesity.
+Some brand names for phentermine are Adipex®, Fastin®, Ionamin®, Lomaira™®, or Zantryl®.
+It is also an ingredient in Qsymia®.

 Is phentermine the same as Fen-Phen?

 No. Fen-Phen was a medication made of fenfluramine and phentermine prescribed to help people lose weight.
 Fenfluramine was taken off of the market in September 1997 because of the concern that it caused heart problems.
 Phentermine is still available.

 It is not recommended that you lose weight during pregnancy.
 Some studies suggest that dieting during early pregnancy may increase the chance of having a baby with a neural tube defect (when the baby’s spine does not form properly).
 Spina bifida is an example of a neural tube defect.
 However, being significantly overweight increases the chance of some medical complications in pregnancy.
 These include gestational diabetes (diabetes that develops and lasts only during pregnancy) and high blood pressure.
 Your healthcare provider can discuss recommendations about weight gain or loss during pregnancy.

 I take phentermine.
 Can it make it harder for me to get pregnant?

 Studies have not been done to see if taking phentermine could make it harder for a woman to get pregnant.

 Does taking phentermine increase the chance for miscarriage?